carpentries-lab/metagenomics-workshop/setup.md

 ~~~
 name: metagenomics
 dependencies:
-  - kraken2=2.1.1
+  - kraken2
-  - krona=2.7.1
+  - krona
-  - maxbin2=2.2.7
+  - maxbin2
-  - spades=v3.14.1
+  - spades
-  - kraken-biom=1.0.1
+  - kraken-biom
-  - checkm-genome=v1.1.3
+  - checkm-genome

 ~~~
 {: .output}

-Then create the metagenomics conda environment using the metagenomics.yml file.
+Then you can create your own metagenomics conda environment using the metagenomics.yml file.
 ~~~
 $ conda env create -f metagenomics.yml
 ~~~